sanchitdeora/vampire-number/README.md

 #### Size of the work unit

 The size of each work unit is calculated dynamically depending on the range it receives.
-Here it first checks the local range and counts the number of digits of ‘last’ to decide if the numbers in the local range are small or large.
-These number of digits are used to generate a denominator (:math.pow(10,number of digits)).
+Here it first checks the local range and counts the number of digits of **last** to decide if the numbers in the local range are small or large.
+These number of digits are used to generate a denominator **(:math.pow(10,number of digits))**.
-The range is calculated by dividing the global range(‘last’ - ‘first’) with the denominator generated.
+The range is calculated by dividing the global range(**last** - **first**) with the denominator generated.
 This gives us a larger size of the work unit when the local range has smaller number and smaller size of the work unit when the local range has larger numbers.
 This way it ensures that there is balance on the workload since it takes larger processing time for larger numbers.

 #### Result of running the program